gagandeepahuja09/go-practice/go-cloud-native/notes/10_manageability.md

 * For a struct to be marshallable or unmarshallable, it must begin with a capital letter to indicate that it's exported by its package.

 **Working with JSON**
+Demerits:
+    * Considered lesser user-friendly than YAML.
+    * Unforgiving syntax: can easily be broken by a misplaced or missing comma.
+    * Doesn't support comments.

+**Encoding JSON**
+* It might seem strange but encoding is the first step for understanding how to decode JSON.
+* It provides a handy means of generating, testing and debugging our configuration files.
+* Go's standard encoding/json package.
+    func Marshal(v interface{}) ([]byte, error)
+* The JSON.Mashal function traverses the value of v recursively, so any internal structs will be encoded as nested JSON.
+* We can also use JSON.MarshalIndent which returns pretty printed JSON.
+This can be very useful for bootstrapping configuration files. json.MarshalIndent(v interface{}, prefix, indent string) ([]byte, error)

+**Decoding JSON**
+* func Unmarshal(data []byte, v interface{}) error
+* json.Unmarshal will only decode the fields that it can find in the target type.
+The feature can be quite useful if we want to cherry pick a few specific fields out of a big JSON blob.

+**Working with YAML**

+**Watching for configuration file changes**